shktkt219/shktkt219.github.io/_posts/2017-02-20-golang_meetup.markdown

 You can see "Hello World" in the terminal!
 That's the reason that Go's compilation is much easier than the other compiled languages.

-Do you want to buid "hello"?
-You can buid it only typying `go build hello.go`.
+Do you want to build "hello"?
+You can build it the only typing `go build hello.go`.

 ![](http://i.imgur.com/0DHD9kW.png)